hubklo212/Design-Lab/README.md

 19.10-02.11 - Procuring suitable equipment/understanding the microcontroller's operation and structure.

-02.10-09.11 - Learning to control basic functions of the acquired equipment/waiting for ordered components; hardware documentation for the project.
+02.10-09.11 - Searching for materials to learn from and playing with example projects/waiting for ordered components; hardware documentation for the project.

-09.11-23.11 - Learning to manage the WiFi module to connect with the computer application.
+09.11-23.11 - Learning to control basic functions of the acquired equipment/Learning to manage the WiFi module to connect with anything.

-23.11-14.12 - Writing the essential part of the required code (app code + estabilishing the connection between it and the board).
+23.11-21.12 - Writing the essential part of the required code (app code + estabilishing the connection between it and the board).

-14.12-21.12 - Refining visual elements and perfecting what's incomplete.
+21.12-23.12 - Refining visual elements and perfecting what's incomplete.

 23.12-02.01 - Holiday break.